JetBrains/Exposed/docs/BREAKING_CHANGES.md

 # Breaking Changes

+## 0.49.0

+For SQLite database, Exposed now requires bumping the SQLite JDBC driver version to a minimum of 3.45.0.0.

 ## 0.48.0

 * In `nonNullValueToString` for `KotlinInstantColumnType` and `JavaDateColumnType`, the formatted String for MySQL did not match the format received from the metadata